Multi-View Radar Semantic Segmentation: Experiments

 \textbf{Ablation Studies.~} We report in Table \ref{table:ablation_architectures} the performance of the four architectures we have introduced in Section \ref{sec:archi_ours}.
 It shows that the additional ASPP modules in MVA-Net(a) boosts the performance relative to MV-Net for both RD and RA segmentation.
 The performance is further improved with MVA-Net(b) by the additional encoder that extracts features from the AD view and provides relevant information to separate object signatures.
 Finally, TMVA-Net is the most effective regardless of the metric, thanks to its ability to learn spatio-temporal features with 3D convolutions.
 The temporal dimension indeed helps distinguish between objects and the speckle noise, and to categorise them according to the shape variations.

-We assess in Table \ref{table:ablation_losses} the importance of the different losses and combinations thereof on the performance of TMVA-Net.
+We assess in Table \ref{table:ablation_losses} the importance of the different losses on the performance of TMVA-Net.
 The best combination of two loss terms is wCE$+$SDice for both tasks.
 The performance is further improved on the RA segmentation task by adding the proposed CoL term, while slightly reduced on RD views.
 This loss improves the coherence between the tasks by better detecting objects in the range-angle views as discussed in the following section.

 \textbf{Qualitative results.~} We show in Figure \ref{fig:quali_results} qualitative results of each method on a scene from CARRADA-Test.
 The results of TMVA-Net (i-j) display well segmented RD views in terms of localisation and classification.
 Only TMVA-Net with CoL (j) is able to localise and classify both objects in the RD and RA views.
 The enforcement of the coherence of predictions across views succeeds in correctly classifying the same objects in the two views.
 This is not the case for TMVA-Net without CoL, as illustrated in the example (i), where the model predicts a cyclist instead of a pedestrian in the RA view.
-Moreover, the coherence loss also helps to discover new objects: in (i), TMVA-Net predicts a single object in the RA view, while in (j), it localises and classifies both objects well with the help of CoL.
+Moreover, the coherence loss also helps to discover new objects: In (i), TMVA-Net predicts a single object in the RA view, while in (j), it localises and classifies both objects well with the help of CoL.

-Qualitative results on additional complex urban scenes, which are not part of CARRADA, are provided in Appendix \ref{app:quali_results}.
+Qualitative results on additional urban scenes, which are not part of CARRADA, are provided in Appendix \ref{sec:quali_results}.
 They show that our methods unlike others can generalise well on RD and RA views.
-Indeed, TMVA-Net succeeds in learning object signatures on the CARRADA dataset and predicting them in a different environment.
+Indeed, TMVA-Net succeeds in learning object signatures on the CARRADA dataset and recognizing them in a different environment.